surrealdb/fivetran-destination/README.md

 The configuration is exposed via the connector's ConfigurationForm API and should be provided by the end user.

-In near future, we will support token-based authentication, too.
+The connector uses SurrealDB namespace-scoped user/pass sign-in by default.

+Please refer to the [setup guide](docs/setup-guide.md) for how to get started with a namespace-level user.

 ## Development

 ### Prerequisites

-- Go 1.22 or later (toolchain go1.24.1 or later)
+- Go 1.25.3 or later
 - Protocol Buffers compiler (protoc)
 - SurrealDB instance for testing
 - Docker (for running conformance tests)